 Function Decision making body Any function under a local Act other than a function specified or referred to in regulation 2 or Schedule 1.
 The Leader The determination of an appeal against any decision made by or on behalf of the authority (other than staffing or licensing matters).
 The Leader Any function relating to contaminated land.
 Part IIA of the Environmental Protection Act 1990 Licensing Committee The discharge of any function relating to the control of pollution or the management of air quality.
-Pollution Prevention and Control Act 1999, Part IV of the Environment Act Licensing Committee 1995, Part I of the Environmental Protection Act 1990, Clean Air Act 1993 The service of an abatement notice in respect of a statutory nuisance.
-Section 80(1) of the Environmental Protection Act 1990.
-Licensing Committee The passing of a resolution that Schedule 2 to the Noise and Statutory Nuisance Act 1993 should apply in the authority's area.
-Section 8 of the Noise and Statutory Nuisance Act 1993 Licensing Committee The inspection of the authority's area to detect any statutory nuisance Section 79 of the Environmental Protection Act 1990 Licensing Committee The investigation of any complaint as to the existence of a statutory nuisance Section 79 of the Environmental Nuisance Act 1990 Licensing Committee The obtaining of information under section 330 of the Town and Country Planning Act 1990 as to interests in land.
+Pollution Prevention and Control Act 1999, Part IV of the Environment Act 1995, Part I of the Environmental Protection Act 1990, Clean Air Act 1993 Licensing Committee The service of an abatement notice in respect of a statutory nuisance.
+Licensing Committee Section 80(1) of the Environmental Protection Act 1990.
+The passing of a resolution that Schedule 2 to the Noise and Statutory Nuisance Act 1993 should apply in the authority's area.
+Licensing Committee Section 8 of the Noise and Statutory Nuisance Act 1993 The inspection of the authority's area to detect any statutory nuisance Section 79 of the Environmental Protection Act 1990 Licensing Committee The investigation of any complaint as to the existence of a statutory nuisance Section 79 of the Environmental Nuisance Act 1990 Licensing Committee The obtaining of information under section 330 of the Town and Country Planning Act 1990 as to interests in land.
 Planning Applications Committee The obtaining of particulars of persons interested in land under section 16 of the Local Government (Miscellaneous Provisions) Act 1976.
 The Leader The making of agreements for the execution of highway works.
+Council

-Section 278 of the Highways Act 1980 Council The appointment of any individual: (a) to any office other than an office in which he is employed by the authority Council (b) to any body other than (i) the authority or (ii) a joint committee of two or more authorities (c) to any committee or sub-committee of such a body and the revocation of any such appointment The making of agreements with other local authorities for the placing of staff at the disposal of those other authorities.
+Func tion Decision making body Secti on 278 of the Highways Act 1980 The a (a) (b) (c) to any office other than an office in which he is employed by the authority to any body other than (i) the authority or (ii) a joint committee of two or more authorities to any committee or sub-committee of such a body and the revocation of any such appointment Council autho making of agreements with other local prities for the placing of staff at the disposal of e other authorities.
 The Leader

-Table 3

-Functions not to be the sole responsibility of the Leader
+Table 3 Functions not to be the sole responsibility of the Leader